 Ultimately, you should be prepared to devote at least 150 hours into LSAT prep.
 However, your individual circumstances may impact how many months you actually have to study and how many hours you have each week to devote to this task.
 Some people know well ahead of time that they plan to attend law school and may have a year to study.
 Others may start studying a month before the test.
-A good rule of thumb is to devote 20-25 hours per week to studying over a three-month period for a total of 150 to 300 hours of preparation time.
+A good rule of thumb is to devote 20-25 hours per week of study time over a three-month period for a total of 150 to 300 hours of preparation time.

 What Is a “Good” LSAT Score?

 With the possibility of a score as low as 120 and as high as 180, the average score is 150.
 Some would consider anything above average as “good.”
 However, the concept of a “good” LSAT score is relative.
 What would be a good score at one school may be below average at another.